emacsmirror/elpher/README.md

 Elpher caches (for the duration of an Emacs session) both page contents and the position of point on each of the pages (gopher menus, query results, or text pages) you visit, restoring these when you next visit the same page.
-Thus, pressing @key{u} displays the previous page in exactly the same state as when you left, meaning that you can quickly and visually explore the different documents in a menu without having to wait for anything to reload.
+Thus, pressing `u` displays the previous page in exactly the same state as when you left, meaning that you can quickly and visually explore the different documents in a menu without having to wait for anything to reload.